jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 ### Compatibility with other extensions

 I will list here known issues, benign or serious, with other extensions.
-One important note though: As per [Chrome API](https://developer.chrome.com/extensions/webRequest#implementation), only one extension can modify the request or response headers, and only one extension is allow to redirect a request.

-### Any extension which modifies request headers
+### Any extension which modifies request and/or response headers

 **NOT COMPATIBLE.** Chrome API allows [only **one** extension to modify request or response headers](https://developer.chrome.com/extensions/webRequest#implementation), and the last one installed wins.

+Since modifying request and response headers is **key** in _HTTP Switchboard_ (disabling javascript execution, stripping outgoing cookies, referer, etc.), consider that any extensions which requires modifying headers is strictly incompatible with _HTTP Switchboard_: One of the two extensions won't be able to do its job, which in the case of HTTPSB is critical.

 ### [Adblock Plus](https://chrome.google.com/webstore/detail/adblock-plus/cfhdojbkjhnklbpkdaibdccddilifddb)